jomarcarvalho/node-doc/assert.markdown

 ## assert.ifError(value)

-Tests if value is not a false value, throws if it is a true value.
-Useful when testing the first argument, `error` in callbacks.
 Testa se o valor não é um valor falso, lança, se for um valor verdadeiro. Útil quando testando o primeiro argumento, `error` em retornos de chamada.